abe1ge/Docker/kubernetes/Instalation Guide.md

 # Installing Kubernetes

-this installtion is taken from http://kubernetes.io/docs/getting-started-guides/kubeadm/
+this installtion guide is following the offical instalation guide found on the kubernetes website.
+I have detailed my personl experince and what i thought was relevent but if you perfer a more detailed tutorial go to http://kubernetes.io/docs/getting-started-guides/kubeadm/
 <h3> Requirements </h3>

 The official website recomands that you install kubernetes on <b>16.04, CentOS 7 or HypriotOS v1.0.1</b>. it is possiable to install on later versions of ubuntu and other OSs but further work may be required.
 The website also recommand that the machine kubernetes is being installed on has a minimum of 1GB ram,